 Post

-Malware Research - AMOS Variant (OpenVPN)
+Malware Research - Atomic macOS Stealer (AMOS) Variant

 I was given the opportunity to conduct malware analysis on a suspicious program downloaded by one of our employees at work.
 I was praised for my efforts and dedication in analyzing it which gave me the motivation to keep on learning about malware analysis and CTI.
 Here is my writeup on the whole incident.

-Summary
+Executive Summary

-On 12 September 2024, the victim received a Google Form from a company called Vantage Point Media using the email address of vpmediatech[.]com.
-This Google Form acted as a hiring test whereby it prompted the victim to input their email, full name and answers for a set of questions replicating real interview questions.
+The victim received an email from a company called Vantage Point Media with the email domain vpmediatech[.]com.
+Inside the email was a Google Form that acted as a hiring test where it prompted the victim to input their email address, full name and answers for a set of interview questions.

 form1